vqegjeg/jeg-hybrid/meetings.md

 * May 2, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
 * May 16, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
 * May 30, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
+* ...
+* Jul 11, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)
+* Jul 25, 2022, 4 PM CET/CEST (Contact co-chairs for the zoom link)

 Schedule is adapted once in a while to facilitate participation by most of the attendees.
 Polls and modifications are sent to the reflector well ahead of time.
 Do not forget to join the reflector: [jeg@lyris.vqeg.org](mailto:jeg@lyris.vqeg.org)